danielriosgarza/FastNNGapfiller/README.md

     1000.0

-### Quick idea of what to do when no flux is observed on a particular media
+### Quick idea of what to do when no flux is observed with a particular media

-1) Run a gapfill on the with complete media option (as in [5])
+1) Run a gapfill with the complete media option (as in above)

 2) Run flux variability analysis (for big models this takes a long time to run):